Body Presencing Hologram

 The Present: From Lost to Growth

-When we can separate from others and are able to hear our own voice we can then begin the process of allowing ourselves to follow where the inner voice wants to lead.
-Often the path is slow; kind of like the game Chutes and Ladders where we have to climb up slowly, and then suddenly we have a chute which goes quickly.
-This also takes being able to risk doing something our own way, which can trigger our old survival mechanisms.
-Doing something our way, rather than our family’s way, can cause fear of losing them.
-When we allow that fear to keep us from listening to and following our own voice, we become lost to ourselves.
-Only by growing our confidence and steeping in self-nurturance can we be fully in the present which in turn then leads us to a future of connection.
+When we can separate from others and hear our own voice, we can begin the process of allowing ourselves to follow where the inner voice wants to lead.
+Often, the path is slow, like in the game Chutes and Ladders, where we have to climb up slowly, and then suddenly, we have a chute that goes quickly.
+This also takes being able to risk doing something our way, which can trigger our old survival mechanisms.
+Doing something our way, rather than our family’s, can cause fear of losing them.
+We become lost in ourselves when we allow that fear to keep us from listening to and following our voice.
+Only by growing our confidence and steeping in self-nurturance can we be fully in the present, which leads us to a future of connection.

 Click for exercise on listening to and following our path/voice